Nondisjunction: Turner syndrome (X monosomy) (45, X0)

 Complete loss of an entire X chromosome accounts for about half the cases of Turner syndrome.
 The importance of both X chromosomes during embryonic development is underscored by the observation that the overwhelming majority (>99%) of fetuses with only one X chromosome (karyotype 45, X0) are spontaneously aborted.

 Autosomal trisomy

 The term autosomal trisomy means that a chromosome other than the sex chromosomes X and Y is present in 3 copies instead of the normal number of 2 in diploid cells.

 Down syndrome (trisomy 21)

 Down syndrome, a trisomy of chromosome 21, is the most common anomaly of chromosome number in humans.
 The majority of cases result from nondisjunction during maternal meiosis I. Trisomy occurs in at least 0.3% of newborns and in nearly 25% of spontaneous abortions.
-It is the leading cause of pregnancy wastage and is the most common known cause of mental retardation.
+It is the leading cause of pregnancy wastage and is the most common known cause of intellectual disability.
 It is well documented that advanced maternal age is associated with greater risk of meiotic nondisjunction leading to Down syndrome.
 This may be associated with the prolonged meiotic arrest of human oocytes potentially lasting for more than four decades.